vikram-pudi/DiscloseNet/README.md

 # DiscloseNet

-DiscloseNet is a software for hosting a website to serve as a public institute repository of academic research publications of the institute.
+DiscloseNet is a software for hosting a website to serve as a *public institute repository of academic research publications of the institute*.

 ## Installation

-A system must be configured to host web2py applications.
+A computer/server must be configured to host web2py applications.
 See the *deployment chapter* of the web2py book for details on doing this.
 The book is available here:

 http://web2py.com/book